MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-alternate-keys-reference-records.md

 ### Number of keys

-You can define up to five different keys for an entity.
+You can define up to five different keys for an table.

 ### Valid key size